Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 - As a consequence of dossier evaluation by ECHA (compliance check or the assessment of a testing proposal) or substance evaluation.
 These processes may lead to a request to submit further information, which would need to be addressed among all registrants of the same substance.
 For substance evaluation cases, these are not necessarily limited to the tonnage band related information requirements.
 Registrants should agree on the generation of requested information and on the sharing of the data and costs.
 In certain cases, also registrants who ceased manufacture may be requested to provide additional information.
 Therefore, data sharing does not only apply to "existing" studies but also to studies which will be needed to ensure that the registration is compliant with REACH.

 A request for sharing information must be made for any studies involving vertebrate animals.
 However, a potential registrant has to request data from the previous registrants if that data does not involve testing on vertebrate animals.
 The previous registrant and the potential registrant have to make every effort to reach an agreement on the sharing of the data requested and its costs.
-The obligation to make every effort applies to any information requested, whether it concerns vertebrate or non-vertebrate animal studies.
+They must also apply the obligations set out in the Implementing Regulation 2016/9 on joint submission and data sharing.
+The obligations to make every effort and those set out in the Implementing Regulation apply to any information requested, whether it concerns vertebrate or non-vertebrate animal studies.

 See Q&A 102 for access to data submitted more than 12 years previously.